Start planning by selecting the starting and end point of your route.

 Change the direction of the entire Tour by pressing the button

-If you've accidentally removed a waypoint or want to undo your latest changes, click the back button in your browser.
+If you accidentally removed a waypoint or want to undo your last changes, click 'Undo' in the toolbar.

 Use the categories menu inside the search to show or hide places recommended by other users (Highlights) and other points of interest, such as train stations or restaurants.
 You can display multiple categories at the same time.

 Sport-specific maps are Premium features that allow you to enable the most relevant map for your sport.
 You can choose from hiking, road cycling or mountain biking maps, with each map displaying the trails and waytypes that you’re going to want to be on, be that singletracks for mtb, cycling paths for rides or designated trails for hiking.
 Here’s what’s what:

 Singletracks are displayed on the map as black lines with a green label.
 The label refers to the singletrack's difficulty, ranging from S0 for easy to S5 for difficult.
 This is in accordance with the Singletrail Scale.
 If you want to see what waytype you're going to be riding on, you can hide the blue line by pressing M.

 Check the Tour profile to see elevation changes along every part of your route, with the line remaining green when your route’s flat and becoming red when a segment is particularly steep.
 To see more details, zoom in on specific sections by clicking and dragging on the Tour profile display.

 Simply reroute parts of your Tour by either dragging the route to a more ideal path or by adding waypoints away from problem spots.

-See waytype and surface breakdowns for your entire Tour by applying the Waytypes and Surfaces filter in View Settings.
+See waytype and surface breakdowns for your entire Tour by applying the waytype and surfaces filter in settings.

 Off-grid segments can be useful in the case a road, path or trail is missing from the komoot database.
 It allows you to plan a route off the komoot grid, i.e. ignoring komoot's network of known roads or paths.